eugenia1984/english/glossary.md

 - **desk**: is often the central part of one's workspace, especially in an office setting.
 People typically use it to set up their computers, write, read, and do other work-related tasks.

+- **down the street**: means further along the street or a short distance away on the same street.

 - **drawing tablet**: is a tool that people use with computers to draw or design things.

 ---